thomasjohnkane/snooze/README.md

 ```
 <small>Note: "data" is an optional array.
 It is exposed to the notification/mailable if provided.</small>

-#### An important note about scheduling the `ssn:send` commmand
+#### An important note about scheduling the `snooze:send` commmand

 Creating a Scheduled Notification (Snotification Model), as we did above, will add the notification to the database.
-It will be sent by running `ssn:send` command at, or after, the stored `send_at` time.
+It will be sent by running `snooze:send` command at, or after, the stored `send_at` time.

-The `ssn:send` command is scheduled to run every minute by default.
+The `snooze:send` command is scheduled to run every minute by default.
 You can change this value (send_frequency) in the published config file.
 Available options are `everyMinute`, `everyFiveMinutes`, `everyTenMinutes`, `everyFifteenMinutes`, `everyThirtyMinutes`, `hourly`, and `daily`.

 The only thing you need to do is make sure `schedule:run` is also running.
 You can test this by running `php artisan schedule:run` in the console.
 [To make it run automatically, read here][6].